Group Trip to Jordan: April, 2020

-We’ll hike into the lesser-known back entrance of Petra, with spectacular mountain views and far fewer tourists than you’d find at the main entrance.
+We’ll hike into the lesser-known back entrance of Petra, with spectacular mountain and canyon views and far fewer tourists than you’d find at the main entrance.
+Once you catch your fiirst glimpse of Petra in the early morning light, you’ll know it was all worthwhile.
 Arrive to the breathtaking monastery before the crowds arrive and enjoy a cup of sweet Bedouin tea in a cafe carved directly into the mountains.

 After a full day in Petra, we’ll drive to Wadi Rum (2 hours) and spend the night under the stars in the peaceful desert.
 Enjoy Bedouin hospitality at its finest at one of the most luxurious desert camps in the country, complete with private baths and an additional luxury “cave suite” upgrade.

 Overnight in Wadi Rum.

 Thursday, April 9th

 A local Bedouins will lead us on a 2-3 hour hike through the desert.
 We’ll stop for a picnic lunch, nestled in the shade between massive rock formations that resemble melted chocolate.